ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 **Figure 9:**RIPE Atlas measurement, Recurring IPv4 traceroute measurement from all probes online in Benin to [www.google.com](http://www.wechat.com), [https://atlas.ripe.net/measurements/](https://atlas.ripe.net/measurements/21083876/)[21083844](https://atlas.ripe.net/measurements/21083876/)[/](https://atlas.ripe.net/measurements/21083876/), April 28, 2019

 Compared to those of probe 32381, they are mostly consistent except for the interval of time between ~12:00 UTC - 00:00 UTC, which is the time during which there was an Internet outage.
-These results are confirmed by in-depth inspections carried out on AS paths inferred  from the traceroutes outputs.
+These results are confirmed by in-depth inspections carried out on AS paths inferred from the traceroute outputs.
 They suggest that ASes ISOCEL on one side, JENY-AS and Spacetel experience the shutdown differently.

-Measurement from Probe 11944, which are gathered from AS37090 are consistent with measurements OONI Probe measurements in the previous section, confirming the accessibility of these services on ISOCEL Telecom.
+Measurements from Probe 11944, which are gathered from AS37090, are consistent with OONI Probe measurements in the previous section, confirming the accessibility of these services on ISOCEL Telecom.

 ![](/post/2019-benin-social-media-blocking/ripe-atlas-7.png)